 How to Perform the Perfect Squat

+Do you know how to squat?
 Do you have squats in your regular exercise program?
 If not, you should.
 Squats not only strengthen your legs and hamstrings, but they tone up your butt and strengthen the entire body.
 When done properly they are one of the most effective exercises you can do.
 Squats are known as functional exercises.
 Functional exercises are used in everyday life.
 This means as you do them, they become easier and can help you from injury as you age.

 You already preform squats during a normal day, much more than you think.
 Every time you go to the bathroom, get up and down from a chair, or pick something up off the floor you are doing a squat.
 If you add five to 10 squats each day to your exercise program, you will see a marked difference in your strength and stamina.
 Plus, your hind end will start to look firmer and lifted – how’s that for a benefit?